Non-Expansive Mappings in Two-Time-Scale Stochastic Approximation: Finite-Time Analysis: Proof Outline

-The above lemmas are sufficient to prove that iterates converge to the set of fixed points w.p.\ 1.
-For this, we use the ODE approach for analysis of SA algorithms.
-A key requirement for the approach is almost sure finiteness of iterates, which follows from Lemma \ref{lemma:bounded-expectation}.
+The above lemma is central to proving that the iterates converge to the set of fixed points w.p.\ 1.
+For this, we use the ODE approach for the analysis of SA algorithms.
+A key requirement for the approach is the almost sure boundedness of iterates, which is established in the above lemma using the Robbins-Siegmund Theorem \cite{Robbins-Siegmund}.
 The bound for $\EE[\|x_k-\xstar(y_k)\|^2]$ is also direct from the above lemma.
 We get the following recursive relation using Lemmas \ref{lemma:inter} and \ref{lemma:bounded-expectation}.